 An effortless job takes expertise and bartending is no exception.
 Just like skilled artists, bartenders employ drink knowledge and their own choice of tools to work their magic.

 For starters, the art of bartending is not limited to mixing liquors.
+Sometimes it’s done for show or flair bartending.
 Besides the endless drink recipes that bartenders need to take to heart, they also have to be proficient in handling the myriad of bartender tools required to get the job done.

 If you’re considering bartending as a future career, getting acquainted with the tools is an important part of learning the trade.
 But don’t fret!
 These tools are easy to use and get familiar with.
 Here are essential bartending tools and equipment that every beginner bartender should know.

 There are certain bartending tools that you will find indispensable early on in your bartending career.
 Surprisingly, most of these are not even directly related to the actual drink preparation.
 Yet, having these items will definitely make your job easier.

 These handy tools are must-haves on the bartop:

 - Bar rail mats — used to hold wet glasses when preparing drinks.
 Bar mats can be made of soft PVC or rubber materials.
 They help catch spillage and help keep the bartop clean